KohaILS/koha-manual-zh-cn/source/circulation.rst

      which order these new checkouts appear (earliest to latest, or latest to earliest).

-If you have set your `ExportWithCsvProfile <#ExportWithCsvProfile>`__ preference, you will also see the option to export the patron's current checkout information using a CSV profile or ISO2709 (MARC21) format.
+The 'Export' button at the top of the table allows you to export the patron's current checkouts in either Microsoft Excel or CSV format, or even copy or print their checkouts.

 |image489|

-Also at the bottom of the page is the list of items the patron has on hold
+Also at the bottom of the page is the list of items the patron has on hold.

 |image490|

-From the holds list you can suspend or resume patrons holds using the options at the bottom of the list if you have the :ref:`SuspendHoldsIntranet` preference set to
+If you have the :ref:`SuspendHoldsIntranet` system preference set to 'allow', you can suspend or resume patrons holds using the options at the bottom of the holds list .
-'allow.'

     **Note**

-    If you have your
-    :ref:`AutoResumeSuspendedHolds` preference
-    set to "Don't allow" then you will not have the option to put an end date on the hold suspension
+    If you have your :ref:`AutoResumeSuspendedHolds` system preference set to "Don't allow", you will not have the option to put an end date on the hold suspension

 If there are notes on the patron record these will appear to the right